Background and History

 The 1856 Flying Eagle Cent (Buy on eBay) is technically a pattern piece, which was created in considerable numbers to illustrate the concept of a small sized cent.
 Until that point, the one cent coin had been a bulky pure copper piece, nearly as large as the half dollar.
 By the 1850’s the cost of producing the large cents had become greater than the face value.
 Also, the coins were increasingly unpopular with the public due to their weight and lack of legal tender status.
 Some banks and stores refused them, while others only accepted them at a discount.

-Near the end of 1856, the Mint produced several hundred of the new small cents for distribution to Congressman, Treasury officials, and other VIPs to gain support for the new design and format.
+Near the end of 1856, the Mint produced several hundred of the new small cents for distribution to Congressman, Treasury officials, and other important figures to gain support for the new design and format.
 The efforts were successful, and the new small cent was authorized with the passage of the Mint Act of February 21, 1857.
 The Flying Eagle Cent was produced for circulation starting in 1857.

 Despite the fact that the 1856 Flying Eagle Cent has one of the highest mintages for a pattern coin, most collectors view the coin as a rarity and consider it to be part of a complete set of Flying Eagle Cents.
 This perception of rarity and the continued popularity of the issue contribute to high prices even for well-worn examples.